giu176/pdf-merge/README.md

    Store](https://apps.microsoft.com/detail/9MSVKQC78PK6).
 3. Launch Debian from the Start Menu to finish the initial user setup.
-4. Inside the Debian shell, update the package index, install Git, clone the repository, and launch the installer with the following one-liner (replace `<repository-url>` with the HTTPS or SSH URL of this project):
+4. Inside the Debian shell, update the package index, install Git, clone the repository, and launch the installer with the following one-liner:

    ```bash
    sudo apt update && sudo apt upgrade -y && sudo apt install -y git && \